asayers/jetrelay/DESIGN.md

 ### How does it compare to the official server?

 The official jetstream server is architecturally very different to jetrelay.
-Each client has an associated goroutine which performs per-client filtering.
-There are many channels involved.
-I think this is all quite conventional for golang programs.
+Each client has an "outbox" which buffers outgoing events for that client.
+When a new event arrives, it's immediately copied into the outboxes of all "live" clients.
+Each client has an associated goroutine which drains the client's outbox into its socket (via `write()`).

-Another difference is that event data is stored in an LSM-tree (using "pebble", an embedded database by the authors of CockroachDB).
-Again, this was probably done with the filtering use-case in mind.
+Another difference is that event data is stored in an LSM-tree.
+I assume this is also done with the filtering use-case in mind.
 However, I suspect it lowers the performance ceiling somewhat.

-We're stress-testing the "no-filtering" case, while the official server is clearly optimized for the "lots-of-filtering" case.
-This is going to be a tough test for it.
+The data is stored pre-serialized as JSON, but the websocket headers are generated fresh every time an event is sent.

 So anyway, how does it do?
 The server contains some per-IP rate-limiting logic, so in order to stress-test it I first had to [surgically remove that